Climate Change

 Energy Sources

-• Enhanced reputation resulting from conversion to renewable energy.
+• Enhanced reputation resulting from switch to the use of renewable energy.

 (Transition Opportunities)